IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

 5. In Skill Catalog , search for **Microsoft Outlook** , search for **Send an email** skill click on it and Add skill .
 Click on **Connect App** .
 Provide your outlook credentials - wo-test1@ibmappcon.onmicrosoft.com / WatsonTestUser@123456

 6. Before importing skill flow , it is essential thats the skills comprising the skill flow are part of skill catalog .
-Now follow steps 1 and 2 to  import the skill flow **customer Onboard.json** (provided as part of labs)
+Search Skill flow, find  **customer onboard** skill and follow steps 1 and 2 to  import the skill flow **customer Onboard.json** (provided as part of labs)

 7. Enhance the skill flow and publish it .

 ### Connecting to apps

 1. Click on **Skill Sets** .
 Select the **Fund Management Bot draft** in the dropdown .
-- Search for skills imported in the previous steps and click on **Connect App** , edit **Team Credentials** and save for both skills .
+- Search for **Customer Info** skill imported in the previous steps and click on **Connect App** , edit **Team Credentials** and save.

 !!! info "Credentials"
     cp4admin / EpZP3ZeTlhgiw0DhCQxQ